Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Corner data

 is a local Lie algebra. \end{proof}

-In all theories of interest $\rho$ is rank 1 as a local map, i.e.\ it descends to a smooth map on the first jet bundle.
-Then from the local Hamiltonian flow equation $ \bi_{\rho(\cdot)} \bom = \langle\bd \bH, \cdot\rangle $ for an ultralocal $\bom$ (Definition \ref{def:ultralocal}), we conclude that if $\rho$ is rank 1, so is $\bH$.
+In all theories of interest $\rho$ is order 1 as a local map, i.e.\ it descends to a smooth map on the first jet bundle.
+Then from the local Hamiltonian flow equation $ \bi_{\rho(\cdot)} \bom = \langle\bd \bH, \cdot\rangle $ for an ultralocal $\bom$ (Definition \ref{def:ultralocal}), we conclude that if $\rho$ is order 1, so is $\bH$.
 This observation gives us the following: